 The Rich Text Editor allows a user to format notes and documentation in a notebook in much the same way that one might use Microsoft Word or Libre Office — without the need to write a single HTML tag or line of markdown.

-To use the Rich Text Editor, first, insert a markdown cell (see the instructions above).
-Once a cell has been changed to the markdown type, two buttons should appear to the left of the cell.
-The button opens the Rich Text Editor and the button renders the text.
+To use the Rich Text Editor, simply insert a markdown cell (see the instructions above).
+This opens the Rich Text Editor and displays the button, which renders the text.

 The g2nb Workspace allows users to create multiple workspace environments, called “projects.”
 Each project allows users to independently install extensions, libraries, data files and other dependencies necessary for their biologic or bioinformatic workflows.